Syrian opposition debates forming U.S.-backed assembly

 He said there was a 90 percent chance of reaching a deal.

-Delegates said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had earlier appeared to urge the participants to unite and finalise an accord.
+Delegates said the United Arab Emirates Foreign Minister Sheikh Abdullah bin Zayed had earlier appeared to urge the participants to unite and finalize an accord.

 Qatar's prime minister and Turkey's foreign minister both addressed the Syrians on Thursday with the same message.
 U.S. diplomats milled around the hotel lobby on Saturday in a further sign of the pressure on the parties.